glimpse-editor/glimpse-editor.github.io/content/about.md

 All other installation mechanisms for Linux are considered "community supported".
 That means we do not have any say about how they are built, packaged or maintained.
 We link to them, but if you raise bug tickets with us we may direct you back to those sources instead.

-At the request of package maintainers, we we have run `make dist` against source tarballs from Glimpse Image Editor 0.1.2 onwards.
+At the request of package maintainers, we have run `make dist` against source tarballs from Glimpse Image Editor 0.1.2 onwards.

 [Return to top](#contents)